Kalachuris of Mahishmati: Origin

 The origin of the Kalachuris is uncertain.
 In inscriptions, they are variously known as Kalachuri, Kalatsuri, and Katatchuri.
 Some historical records — such as the 7th-8th century records of their southern neighbours, the Chalukyas also call them Haihayas although the Kalachuris of Mahishmati do not call themselves by this name in any of their extant records.
 It is possible that Kalachuris came to be known as Haihayas simply because their capital was Mahishmati, which — according to Puranic tradition — had been established by Haihaya ruler Mahismanta.

-The Kalachuris are associated with the historical era beginning in 248–249 CE, later known as the Kalachuri–Chedi era.
-Historian R. C. Majumdar suggested that the Kalachuris adopted this era after their conquests in the Lata and Nashik regions, having previously used the Gupta era in their early grants.
-However, this adoption theory lacks substantial evidence.
-Modern scholarship indicates that the era of 248–249 CE was consistently used by the Kalachuris from their earliest period and was not adopted later.
-This era, originally established by the Abhiras, was maintained by the Kalachuris, demonstrating their independent political tradition.
+According to RC Majumdar, Kalachuris used the era of 248-249 CE, which later was called Chedi Era, however they seem to have adopted that era after the conquest of Lata and Nashik region.
+This is suggested by the use of Gupta era in earlier grants.
 The later Kalachuris of Tripuri called themselves Haihayas, and traced their ancestry to the legendary Haihaya ruler Kartavirya Arjuna.

 Some earlier scholars, such as D.R.
 Bhandarkar, proposed a foreign origin for the Kalachuris.
 For example, Bhandarkar argues that according to the Puranic tradition, the Haihayas took help from foreign-origin tribes such as the Shakas, the Yavanas, and the Khasas.
 Bhandarkar therefore presumes that the Haihayas (from whom the Kalachuris claimed origin) were also a foreign tribe.
 Later scholars have rejected this theory.